 This next tool needs no introduction, but we’re feeling *awfully* generous today.
 You might know it as the hero of memedom, but around here we just call it a background eraser.

 It’s like this: say you have a photo with a wonderful foreground, rife with creative possibilities, but the background just isn’t doing it.
 Or, there are lots of backgrounds that could also work.
 Or, you’re trying to create a very business-y business flyer to promote your business and you need your head and not your background featured prominently.
-This video will show you how to remove backgrounds in no time.
+This video will show you how to remove a background in no time using the free PicMonkey mobile app’s background eraser tool and how to remove a background on PicMonkey.com.
 Skim the highlights below.

 - From the Layers palette, click Convert to layer.

-- Select your image layer and the Graphic palette will open up.
+- Click your image layer and the Graphics palette will open up.

 - Paint back parts you might have accidentally erased or click the Undo button in the bottom toolbar.

 - If pic will automatically be saved to Hub, but if you choose to export it, make sure it’s a .PNG file.